5 top tips on how to deal with stress at work

 Breathe

-Breathing exercises can be a helpful way to reduce tension and relieve stress.
+Breathing exercises can be a helpful way to reduce tension and relieve stress in the moment.
 Here’s a belly breathing technique you can try:

 1. Sit or lie flat in a comfortable position.